 - Triple-DES (non-compliant)

-- MD5 (no security claimed)
+- MD5 (non-compliant)

 - PBKDF (non-complaint)

 The operator must also follow the rules outlined in Section 1.3.1 and consult FIPS 140-2 IG 1.23 for further understanding of the use of functions where no security is claimed.
 Section 3.3 indicates the module services associated with these functions.